 - Soft and cottony – associated with dilute colors like cream and blue.
 It stains and mats more easily and needs extra attention.

 Persian cats are medium to large in size and usually weigh between 8 and 12 lbs.
 The typical life expectancy is 12-15 years, depending on many factors, including environment and nutrition.
-The number of kittens in a litter will vary but is generally around four or five.
+The number of kittens in a litter will vary, generally around four or five.

 Persian breed group